-The OPPO F7 made it to other international markets which means there is great chance that the F9 will do too.
+The OPPO F7 made it to other international markets, which means there is a great chance that the F9 will do too.
 However, the F9 Pro will be available in only selected markets compared to its regular variant.
 Though the F7 was an excellent smartphone, it had its own set of problems which we would like to be solved in the F9.
-The rear camera bokeh didn’t work with objects, there was no 4K support, no front flash being a selfie-centric device and the top-notch obstructs upcoming notifications.
+The rear camera bokeh didn’t work with objects, there was no 4K support, no front flash being a selfie-centric device, and the top-notch obstructs upcoming notifications.